-- Reviewed the independence of each director according to our written criteria to give the Board guidance in its annual assessment of independence and the structure and composition of each committee and the other directorships held by Board members (including public and private companies, Crown corporations and non-profit organizations). - Oversaw our strategic planning process, including strategic issues to be considered and planning of our strategic issues and planning sessions. - Oversaw our risk management activities, including receiving updates on key business risks and making recommendations to the Board as appropriate. - Reviewed the identified principal risks with management to ensure we have proper Board and committee oversight and management programs in place to mitigate risks. - Monitored director share ownership requirements. - Reviewed the Incentive compensation reimbursement ('clawback') policy, which was recommended to the Board by the Human Resources Committee.
+- Reviewed the independence of each director according to our written criteria to give the Board guidance in its annual assessment of independence and the structure and composition of each committee, and the other directorships held by Board members (including public and private companies, Crown corporations and non-profit organizations). - Oversaw our strategic planning process, including strategic issues to be considered and planning of our strategic issues and planning sessions. - Oversaw our risk management activities, including receiving updates on 'top of mind' business risks and making recommendations to the Board as appropriate. - Reviewed the identified principal risks with management to ensure we have proper Board and committee oversight and management programs in place to mitigate risks. - Monitored director share ownership requirements. - Recommended that director compensation be moved to a flat fee structure and that the director retainer be increased.
+The committee also recommended increases to the Audit committee and Human Resources committee Chair retainers.

 - Reviewed our Corporate governance guidelines and committee charters and recommended appropriate changes to the Board for approval.
-The changes included - limiting the total number of audit committees that an Audit committee member may serve on to three, - beginning in 2016, the Governance committee charter includes oversight of lobbying policies, activities and expenditures. - Reviewed say on pay updates and voting trends. - Oversaw the annual assessment of the Board, committees and Chair. - Monitored updates to securities regulations (regulation and legal updates affecting our policies, procedures and disclosure practices) and matters relating to the financial markets.
-The committee continues to monitor legal developments and emerging best practices in Canada, the U.S. and internationally. - Oversaw the Board's retirement policy, Board renewal and the selection of new director candidates. - Reviewed external governance assessments and made recommendations for revisions to governance practices to the Board as appropriate.
+The changes included limiting the total number of boards that a director may serve on to four, and the total number of boards that the CEO may serve on to two. - Reviewed say on pay updates and voting trends. - Oversaw the annual assessment of the Board, committees and Chair. - Monitored updates to securities regulations (regulation and legal updates affecting our policies, procedures and disclosure practices) and matters relating to the financial markets.
+The committee continues to monitor legal developments and emerging best practices in Canada, the U.S. and internationally. - Oversaw the Board's retirement policy, Board renewal, and the selection of new director candidates. - Oversaw the selection of the new Board Chair.
+The process was led by the Governance committee Chair. - Reviewed our lobbying policies, activities and expenditures. - Reviewed external governance assessments and made recommendations for revisions to governance practices to the Board as appropriate.